Trust is critical in all professions. So are appearances.

 » We will always try to do the right thing.

-Actually, the six principles are transferrable and applicable for any sector or industry.
+Actually, the six principles are transferable and applicable for any sector or industry.

 From the Coach’s Corner, here are trust-related resources for business: